RadialDevGroup/ombudsman/ATTENDANCE.md

 ## Sick Time and Personal Time

-Provided that long weekends are not a regular occurance, additional weekend time should be considered personal time.
+Provided that long weekends are not a regular occurrence, additional weekend time should be considered personal time.
 Please ensure that your delivery team is aware that you will be absent.